Griff-Kyal/Griff-Kyal/README.md

 # 👋 Hi, I’m Kyal

 Welcome to my GitHub profile!
-I’m a **Technical Consultant** with a background in IT support and SQL development, currently working on projects that combine **Python & modules, Data analysis & data visualisation, ** to drive meaningful insights.
+I’m a **Technical Consultant** with a background in IT support and SQL development, currently working on projects that combine **Python & modules, Data analysis & data visualisation** to drive meaningful insights.

 ---